vitest-dev/vitest/docs/advanced/pool.md

 The function is called only once (unless the server config was updated), and it's generally a good idea to initialize everything you need for tests inside that function and reuse it when `runTests` is called.

 Vitest calls `runTest` when new tests are scheduled to run.
 It will not call it if `files` is empty.
-The first argument is an array of tuples: the first element is a reference to a workspace project and the second one is an absolute path to a test file.
+The first argument is an array of [TestSpecifications](/advanced/api/test-specification).
 Files are sorted using [`sequencer`](/config/#sequence-sequencer) before `runTests` is called.
 It's possible (but unlikely) to have the same file twice, but it will always have a different project - this is implemented via [`vitest.workspace.ts`](/guide/workspace) configuration.

-Vitest will wait until `runTests` is executed before finishing a run (i.e., it will emit [`onFinished`](/guide/reporters) only after `runTests` is resolved).
+Vitest will wait until `runTests` is executed before finishing a run (i.e., it will emit [`onFinished`](/advanced/reporters) only after `runTests` is resolved).

 If you are using a custom pool, you will have to provide test files and their results yourself - you can reference [`vitest.state`](https://github.com/vitest-dev/vitest/blob/main/packages/vitest/src/node/state.ts) for that (most important are `collectFiles` and `updateTasks`).
 Vitest uses `startTests` function from `@vitest/runner` package to do that.